 10 Types of Bird Feeders You Need in Your Backyard

 Every editorial product is independently selected, though we may be compensated or receive an affiliate commission if you buy something through our links.
 Ratings and prices are accurate and items are in stock as of time of publication.

 You can find many different types of suet feeders, including the classic cage design or the cage attached to a vertical wooden platform, giving woodpeckers a place to prop with their tails.
 Suet feeders also attract nuthatches, chickadees, wrens and jays.
 Here’s how to make your own suet.

 Peanut feeders are usually shaped like a tube, which can be filled with out-of-shell or in-shell peanuts.
 Here’s how to make a DIY peanut bird feeder.
 But you can also find them in round, wreath shapes.
-These feeders have large holes, so the birds (and sometimes squirrels) have to work to get peanuts out.
+These types of bird feeders have large holes, so the birds (and sometimes squirrels) have to work to get peanuts out.
 Blue jays, nuthatches, tufted titmice and woodpeckers particularly love peanut feeders.

 Sugar water feeders are typically found in a few standard shapes, including glass bottle, tube and round dish.
-Whatever shape you choose, it will be a magnet for those glorious little flyers we call hummingbirds.
+Whatever shape you choose, this type of bird feeder will be a magnet for those glorious little flyers we call hummingbirds.
 Here’s how to make your own sugar water.
-Orange-colored sugar water feeders may also attract orioles.
+Also look for orange-colored oriole sugar water feeders.

 Fill tube feeders with sunflower seed or safflower seed to attract many birds, including Northern cardinals, tufted titmice, house finches, chickadees, and grosbeaks.
 To deter squirrels and bully birds like grackles, look for tube feeders that have a weighted contraption that closes off seed access for larger birds and squirrels.

-These types of feeders can either hang from a hook or sit on your deck or the ground.
+These types of bird feeders can either hang from a hook or sit on your deck or the ground.
 In both cases, the feeding surface is completely open, so birds have plenty of space to land and eat.
 Tray feeders are often used to attract larger birds like mourning doves and ground-feeding birds like dark-eyed juncos.
 Look for feeders with holes or mesh on the bottom to allow for drainage.
-Some people who love squirrels even offer dried ears of corn on tray feeders.
+Some people who love squirrels even offer dried ears of corn on squirrel feeders.

 If you want a thrifty, DIY project, take an old log and drill a few holes in the side.
 These holes are perfect for stuffing full of suet or peanut butter for the birds.
 Plus, the log gives woodpeckers, blue jays and nuthatches a built-in perch.